agero-core/api-cache/README.md

 API cache manager library for .NET Framework.

-The library provides a background process that periodically checks if the cache needs to be cleared.
+The library provides a background api cache agent that periodically checks if the cache needs to be cleared.
 The Api cache client implements the cache and passes along implementations as functions to **AsyncCacheManager** or **CacheManager**, informing how to clear cache and retrieve cache.
 Please see below for an usage example of **AsyncCacheManager**.
 For additional usage information see [Agero.Core.ApiCache.Web](./Agero.Core.ApiCache.Web)

 ## Usage:
 Create instance: